tessalt/coffeescriptbook/book.md

       curve: "ease-in"
 ```

-# Generating elements with loops
+## Example 4: Generating elements with loops

 If we want to deal with multiple elements of the same type, we can very quickly end up dealing with a lot of repetition.
 For example, if we wanted a series of squares in a row, we might do: